iq2525/news-app/README.md

 Minimum screen width is: 320px,

 ## Enzyme for React Unit Testing
-This App used [Enzyme](https://airbnb.io/enzyme/) for testing the React components.
+This App uses [Enzyme](https://airbnb.io/enzyme/) for testing the React components.

 ## Error State
 The App displays an error if it cannot connect to the News API endpoint.